 How We Work

-The Joint SDG Fund will support the development of financing strategies required for scaled up SDG investment.
-This work will include: (i) strengthening the capacities of the national and sub-national SDG financing architecture; and (ii) the production of multi-stakeholder financing strategies with the aim of dramatically increasing the scale and improving the focus of SDG investments.
+The Joint SDG Fund supports the development of financing strategies required for scaled up SDG investment.
+This work includes, strengthening the capacities of the national and sub-national SDG financing architecture and the production of multi-stakeholder financing strategies with the aim of dramatically increasing the scale and improving the focus of SDG investments.